bibbycodes/ft-infra-tech-test-robert-griffith/README.md

 #### Transaction Class

-The Transaction class simply consists of attributes representing the date the transaction was made, the transaction type and amount of money being handled.
+The Transaction class simply consists of attributes representing the date that the transaction was made, the transaction type and amount of money being transacted.
 While this could have easily been handled using a python dictionary, extracting these elements into a class makes it easier to extend functionality should one choose to do so.
 ```python
 class Transaction:
   def __init__(self, amount, transaction_type, date):